mcelentano/mcelentano.github.io/_pages/research_overview.md

 {% include base_path %}

-The following are some of my current active areas of research.
+The following are some current active areas of research.

 ## Semi-parametric statistics in inconsistency regimes